 Security is a big concern for hospitals as it is accessible to the public.
 It is the responsibility of the hospitals for ensuring safety to the public, patients and visitors.
-Surveillance cameras play a big role in the healthcare sector.
+Surveillance cameras play a big role in the healthcare sector of Healthcare industry.
 It will not only ensure safety but will monitor the patients and their developments.
 High-quality patient monitoring can increase the everyday efficiency of hospitals.

 The approach towards surveillance has changed from analog to digital surveillance.
 Healthcare industry has also adopted this change.
 This has added benefits to the healthcare industry and also helps in remote monitoring and robust storage capabilities.
 IP cameras are helpful to obtain high resolution and excellent image and video footage.
 The quality footages provide detailed information.
 With advanced technologies, doctors are not required to be physically present, instead patients are being consulted virtually through the IP cameras.